omustafa1994/js-calculator/README.md

 # JavaScript Calculator

 ### Description
-The assigned work involved re-creating the Volume website using my full understanding of Bootstrap, alongside HTML and CSS.
-This task involved pair programming, therefore two programmers had to work together at one workstation.
+This homework was assigned to test my understanding of JavaScript.
+After having only learnt two days of JavaScript I was able to build a calculator with basic functions; add, subtract, multiple and divide.

 ### Languages used
 * JavaScript